liferay/liferay-docs/develop/tutorials/articles/export-import-and-staging/initiating-new-processes-with-exportimportconfiguration-objects.markdown

 creating, managing, and publishing a site.
 These features can be accessed in your Portal's *Publishing Tools* menu.
 You can also, however, start these processes programatically.
-This lets you provide new interfaces or mimic the functionality of these features in your own application?
+This lets you provide new interfaces or mimic the functionality of these features in your own application.

 For example, suppose you want your custom OSGi application to have an export feature, which users could use to export content from their application as a LAR